ananyakharbanda/10in10/ibkr_alpha_tracker/README.md

 ## Methodology notes & limitations

 - **Matched-capital model:** alpha comes only from deployed capital; deposits/withdrawals don't affect it (idle cash has no benchmark counterfactual).
 - **Net of commissions; price-only** (dividends excluded symmetrically on both sides).
 - **Benchmark treated as frictionless** — your commissions are charged to you, not the index.
 - **FX:** each cashflow converts at its own date's rate; banked proceeds in the daily curve float at the daily rate (a documented, defensible SGD-only nuance).
+- **Ledger:** last-seen-wins, so broker corrections to in-window trades are picked up;
+  cancellations that change a trade's id are not auto-removed (known limitation).
 - **Not yet implemented:** account-level time-weighted return (needs Cash Transactions), dividend crediting, and statistical significance on the metrics.
 With a small trade count, the risk metrics are correctly computed but not yet statistically meaningful.

 ## Tech

 Python · pandas · FastAPI · yfinance · Plotly / Plotly.js.
-No database — a local CSV ledger
+No database — a local CSV ledger and
-and a disk price cache.
+a disk price cache.